WindNewsToday

 Vestas Is Hiring for Wind Senior Engineer jobs – Grid Code & Interconnection (2025)

-Powering the Renewable Energy Revolution USA
+Apply for Wind Senior Engineer Jobs – Powering the Renewable Energy Revolution USA

 Why Grid Code & Interconnection Expertise Matters in 2025

-ISOs and RTOs like ERCOT, PJM, CAISO, and ISO-NE now require wind and hybrid plants to meet rigorous technical standards that balance renewable output with grid stability.
+The U.S. grid is changing quickly.
+As wind and solar resources increase, ensuring that grid codes are followed and interconnection performance is strong is vital for reliability.
+ISOs and RTOs like ERCOT, PJM, CAISO, and ISO-NE now require wind and hybrid plants to meet strict technical standards.
+These standards help balance renewable energy output with grid stability.

-You’ll ensure inverter-based resources (IBRs) meet performance standards, work with NERC and IEEE committees, and shape the grid codes that define the renewable future.
+This is where Vestas’ Senior Engineer, Grid Code & Interconnection, plays an important role.
+You will ensure that inverter-based resources (IBRs) meet performance standards.
+You will work with NERC and IEEE committees and help shape the grid codes that will guide the renewable future.

-• Represent Vestas in industry working groups such as IEEE PES, ESIG, EPRI, and FERC discussions.
+– Represent Vestas in industry working groups such as IEEE PES, ESIG, EPRI, and FERC discussions.

-• Collaborate with R&D teams to ensure wind turbines and Power Plant Controllers (PPCs) meet North American requirements.
+– Collaborate with R&D teams to ensure wind turbines and Power Plant Controllers (PPCs) meet North American requirements.

-• Communicate compliance strategies and risks to leadership.
+– Communicate compliance strategies and risks to leadership.

 Qualifications & Expertise

-Why Work for Vestas Careers USA?
+Why Join Vestas Careers USA?

-• Comprehensive health, dental, and vision coverage
+– Full health, dental, and vision insurance.

 The Bigger Picture: Houston and the Renewable Grid Transition

-Position TitleWind Senior Engineer – Grid Code & Interconnection
+Position Title Wind Senior Engineer – Grid Code & Interconnection

-CompanyVestas Careers USA– Global Leader in Wind Power
+CompanyVestas Careers USA—Global Leader in Wind Power

 LocationHouston, Texas, USA